In this article

 nslookup myip.dnsfilter.com.

-This means that either:
+This indicates either:

-- Requests are being intercepted
+- DNS requests are being intercepted before reaching DNSFilter

-Step three: Pinpoint the issue
+Step three: Identify the source of interception

 - Confirm the network points to the DNSFilter Anycast IP addresses (103.247.36.36 and 103.247.37.37)